Environmentally Friendly Houses – A True Trash to Treasure Tale of a Mobile Home

 Making papercrete is a very labor and machine intensive process.
 A highly customized process was required for the vast amount of papercrete they needed to form the exterior walls.
 They found enough paper through local resources such as newspapers and libraries.
 It’s not easy building environmentally friendly houses, but the overall good for the earth overshadows the immense labor required.

 Once the foundation, roof and framing was intact, they began building the forms for the walls.
 At 12″ thick, each layer of papercrete would need to be poured and allowed to dry.
-After drying, the form was removed and set above the newly dried papercrete so that another layer could be poured on top of it.
+After drying, the form was removed and set above the newly dried papercrete.
+After that, another layer could be poured on top of it.
 That process was repeated over and over again.

 Below you can see the papercrete walls being poured onto the concrete forms placed on top of the tires:

 Once the walls were completed they were able to finish the roofing and decking.

 Lots of planning goes into any home, but especially when building environmentally friendly houses.
 However, the results are more than worth it.
 While this probably couldn’t be done where stringent building codes are enforced, this is a great way to build an affordable home that is environmentally friendly in every way.

 While all the exterior building process was going on there was plenty of interior modifications happening as well.
 Below you can see the layout of the home after the renovation.
 Click on the circles to see the original mobile home layout.